bjohnnyd/fs-tool/content/introduction/_index.md

 description="Introduction to the aim and usage of the tool"
 +++

-This document is meant to be a simple guide to the technical aspects of using `fstool`.
-It is not meant to cover the underlying idea of `fstool` nor why you might want to use it; for this you should read our paper, *Debebe et al Identifying the immune interactions underlying HLA class I disease associations* [eLife 2020; 9:e54558](https://doi.org/10.7554/eLife.54558)
+This document is meant to be a simple guide to the technical aspects of using `fs-tool`.
+It is not meant to cover the underlying idea of `fs-tool` nor why you might want to use it; for this you should read our paper, *Debebe et al Identifying the immune interactions underlying HLA class I disease associations* [eLife 2020; 9:e54558](https://doi.org/10.7554/eLife.54558)